10zane10/blist/README.md

 ### Starting out

-To run blist (without giving it a playlist) type `$ blist`
+To run blist (without giving it a playlist) run `$ blist` in your terminal.

 This will print a list of songs in your ~/Music folder and will give you an interactive menu to play the songs.
-Once you search for the song you want to start at, it will open the songs in mplayer starting at that song.
+Once you search for the song you want to start at or press enter, it will run the songs in mplayer starting at the song you specified.

 ### The playlist and song directories